 - AMEP Review – August 2008

-Meeting with the ACT Board of Senior Secondary Studies (BSSS) to Discuss the Draft English Framework – May 2020
+ATESOL ACT contribution to the revision of the Board of Senior Secondary Studies (BSSS) English Framework – May-June 2020

 ACTA Advocacy in the Adult sector on the Adult Migrant English Program 2019